Turtles in Pennsylvania

 Note that this turtle species in Pennsylvania face many threats including wetland loss, habitat loss, pollution, and collection for selling as pets.

-See also Turtles in Virginia - 25 Species That are Found Here
+See also Turtles in North Dakota - 5 Species That are Found Here

 At some point, this turtle was even sold for consumption (some countries still consume it even today!)